 Growing up in Pittsburgh, Pennsylvania, I had two goals: to teach history and to write novels that would bring others the joy that Georgette Heyer’s historical romances and Mary Stewart’s suspense novels brought me.
 Degrees in history from Oberlin College and Kent State University got me started on the first goal, preparing me to teach high school history; but the arrival of the women’s movement taught me to set my goals higher, and I headed west with my husband to obtain a doctorate in history from U.C.
 San Diego.
-Throughout those years I continued to read both historical fiction and the growing work of women writing mysteries and daydreamed about writing someday.
+Throughout those years I continued to read both historical fiction and the growing work of women writing mysteries and science fiction and daydreamed about writing someday.

 In 1979, while working on my doctoral dissertation on late nineteenth century western working women, I was inspired by a passage in a diary by a domestic servant that suggested a perfect setting for a cozy “locked room” mystery, and the germ of the plot of my first historical mystery, Maids of Misfortune, was born.
 (You will have to read the book to find out what role that servant and that locked door ended up playing!)

 I spent the next ten years finishing my doctorate, raising a daughter, and teaching at a series of colleges in the southwest, and, when I had time, working on the first draft of Maids of Misfortune.
 In 1989, just as I completed the first draft, I got a full-time job teaching at San Diego Mesa Community College, where I taught U.S. and women’s history for over twenty years.
 My first goal to teach history had been satisfactorily achieved, but the fiction writing had been put on hold.